bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 switching technology - when the GPU load is low it uses the built-in Sandy Bridge GPU, when it gets higher - it switches to the discrete NVS 4200M GPU.
 Needless to say, this technology is not supported under Linux, but I was prepared to live without it.
-After all both Intel and Nvidia are known to have decent Linux drivers so I was about to try both GPU and select the one with the better performance.
+After all, both Intel and Nvidia are known to have decent Linux drivers so I was about to try both GPUs and select the one with the better performance.
 All I had to do was pick a shiny new distribution to power my mobile powerhouse...